johncapovani/8-pillar-stock-analysis/README.md

 - View relevant news for followed stocks
 - Options Trade Suggestions
 - Notify users when stocks are trending to alert investors to potential winners

+# 8 Pillars
+- Stock Market Cap to Sales or Price-to-Sales ratio: This metric measures a company's market capitalization relative to its revenue.
+A low ratio is generally considered favorable, indicating that a company's stock price is low relative to its revenue and may be undervalued.
+A high ratio may indicate that the stock is overvalued.
+- Earnings Per Share (EPS): This metric represents the amount of profit a company generates per share of its outstanding stock.
+A higher EPS is generally considered better, as it indicates that the company is more profitable on a per-share basis.
+- Return on Equity (ROE): This metric measures how effectively a company is using its shareholders' equity to generate profits.
+A higher ROE is generally considered better, as it indicates that the company is generating more profits with each dollar of shareholder equity.
+- Net Profit Margin: This metric measures the percentage of revenue that a company retains as profit after accounting for all expenses.
+A higher net profit margin is generally considered better, as it indicates that the company can generate more profits from its revenue.
+- Dividend Yield: This metric measures the percentage of a company's stock price that is paid out as dividends each year.
+A higher dividend yield is generally considered better, as it indicates that investors can expect a higher return on their investment.
+- Debt-to-Equity ratio: This metric compares a company's total debt to its shareholder equity, indicating how much debt the company is using to finance its operations.
+A lower ratio is generally considered better, as it indicates that the company is relying less on debt to fund its operations.
+- Current ratio: This metric measures a company's ability to pay off its short-term liabilities with its short-term assets.
+A higher current ratio is generally considered better, as it indicates that the company has more assets available to pay off its debts in the short term.
+- Price-to-Book ratio: This metric compares a company's market capitalization to its book value, which represents the value of its assets minus its liabilities.
+A lower ratio is generally considered better, as it indicates that the company's stock price is lower relative to its book value and may be undervalued.
+The 8 pillar stock analysis is a method of evaluating the overall health and potential of a publicly traded company by assessing eight different factors or "pillars" of its business.

+# The eight pillars are:
+1. Price-to-Sales ratio
+2. Earnings Per Share
+3. Return on Equity
+4. Net Profit Margin
+5. Dividend Yield
+6. Debt-to-Equity ratio
+7. Current ratio
+8. Price-to-Book ratio

+# Grading Scale:
+Price-to-Sales ratio:
+Bad: Above 5
+Good: Below 5
+Excellent: Below 1
+Earnings Per Share:
+Bad: Negative
+Good: Positive
+Excellent: Positive and growing
+Return on Equity:
+Bad: Below 10%
+Good: Between 10% and 20%
+Excellent: Above 20%
+Net Profit Margin:
+Bad: Below 10%
+Good: Between 10% and 20%
+Excellent: Above 20%
+Dividend Yield:
+Bad: Below 1%
+Good: Between 1% and 3%
+Excellent: Above 3%
+Debt-to-Equity ratio:
+Bad: Above 2
+Good: Between 1 and 2
+Excellent: Below 1
+Current ratio:
+Bad: Below 1
+Good: Above 1
+Excellent: Above 2
+Price-to-Book ratio:
+Bad: Above 4
+Good: Between 1 and 4
+Excellent: Below 1
+The 8-pillar stock analysis calculation involves gathering and analyzing financial data for each of these pillars to assess the overall strength and potential of a company.
+The analysis can be done manually or using financial software tools, and it is often used by investors and traders to make investment decisions based on a company's financial health and potential.

 ## What we learned